Raum

 60

-Mons Gruithuisen Gamma is a lunar dome that lies to the north of the crater Gruithuisen at the western edge of the Mare Imbrium.
+MONS GRUITHUISEN Gamma is a lunar dome that lies to the north of the crater Gruithuisen at the western edge of the Mare Imbrium.
 This massif is shaped as a rounded dome in the surface

 Medium